Rogue access point

 A rogue access point is a wireless access point that has been installed on a secure network without explicit authorization from a local network administrator, whether added by a well-meaning employee or by a malicious attacker.

 Dangers

 Although it is technically easy for a well-meaning employee to install a "soft access point" or an inexpensive wireless router—perhaps to make access from mobile devices easier—it is likely that they will configure this as "open", or with poor security, and potentially allow access to unauthorized parties.

 If an attacker installs an access point they are able to run various types of vulnerability scanners, and rather than having to be physically inside the organization, can attack remotely—perhaps from a reception area, adjacent building, car park, or with a high gain antenna, even from several miles away.
+When a victim connects, the attacker can use network sniffing tools to steal and monitor data packets and possibly find out credentials from the malicious connection.

 Prevention and detection

 To prevent the installation of rogue access points, organizations can install wireless intrusion prevention systems to monitor the radio spectrum for unauthorized access points.

 Presence of a large number of wireless access points can be sensed in airspace of a typical enterprise facility.
 These include managed access points in the secure network plus access points in the neighborhood.
 A wireless intrusion prevention system facilitates the job of auditing these access points on a continuous basis to learn whether there are any rogue access points among them.

 In order to detect rogue access points, two conditions need to be tested: